Janice Lincoln: Fictional character biography

-After assaulting the Owl's base the Beetle, Overdrive and Speed Demon were captured by the villain and interrogated.
-The Beetle tried to blackmail the Owl into releasing them while covertly dialing for back-up.
-Unimpressed, the Owl got ready to execute her when reinforcements arrived in the form of Tombstone, where it is later revealed that she is his daughter.

 Janice appears at Stark Industries after the events of The Superior Foes of Spider-Man, claiming to have reformed, and applying for the open Head of Security position alongside Prodigy, Victor Mancha, and Scott Lang.
 After seducing Iron Man, Janice tries to assassinate him at the behest of an unidentified client, but she is disarmed by Lang, and pursued and presumably apprehended by Iron Man.

-During the "Last Days" part of the Secret Wars storyline, Janice appears in Miami where she and a despondent Lang have a drunken tryst as the world is destroyed by the final Incursions between Earth-616 and Earth-1610.

-Janice Lincoln appeared in the courthouse as a lawyer representing Mysterio following his failed alien invasion plot.

-In a prelude to the "Hunted" storyline, Beetle is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's upcoming Great Hunt.
+In the "Hunted" storyline, Beetle is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's upcoming Great Hunt.
 When she tries to flee the Hunter-Bots, Beetle hits the forcefield surrounding Central Park.